 What Is Periodontal Disease?

-Periodontal Disease is an inflammatory disease that affects the soft and hard structures in your dog’s mouth.
-Like humans, dogs need routine care to prevent or treat periodontal disease.
+Periodontal Disease is an inflammatory disease that affects the soft and hard structures in your cat’s mouth.
+Like humans, cats need routine care to prevent or treat periodontal disease.
 Periodontal disease occurs when plaque accumulates on the teeth and is left untreated.
 In a short amount of time, the bacteria in plaque hardens into dental calculus, or tartar.
 This leads to inflammation of the gums (gingivitis) and bone loss (periodontitis).
 Periodontal Disease is a serious concern and can affect your pet’s health in many ways.
 In addition to oral infection, bacteria can enter the bloodstream through weakened gingival tissue and damage internal organs like the liver and the heart.
-Periodontal Disease also causes pain and discomfort in your dog.
-Although dogs are very good at hiding their pain, infection, and loose or broken teeth make it painful for many dogs to eat, groom, and play.
-Prevention and early treatment are recommended to keep your dog feeling their best.
+Periodontal Disease also causes pain and discomfort in your cat.
+Although cats are very good at hiding their pain, infection, and loose or broken teeth make it painful for many cats to eat, groom, and play.
+Prevention and early treatment are recommended to keep your cat feeling their best.

 Preventing Periodontal Disease

 The best prevention starts at home.
 At Yorkshire Veterinary Hospital, our veterinarians recommend regular dental care as part of your healthy home routine.
-Brushing, dental treats and chews, water additives, and oral rinses are available options for home care.
-It is also important that you regularly look at your dog’s teeth and mouth.
+Brushing, dental treats, water additives, and oral rinses are available options for home care.
+It is also important that you regularly look at your cat’s teeth and mouth.
 Early detection of disease or abnormalities can aid in treatment.

 - Halitosis (bad breath)

 - Overbite or underbite, or teeth that don’t fit together right

 Another essential aspect of periodontal disease prevention is routine professional cleanings performed by your veterinarian under general anesthesia.

 What Is Entailed In a Periodontal Therapy?